the21vk/the21vk.github.io-new/index.md

 ---

 I am a research scholar in the Astrophysics and Relativity group at the International Centre for Theoretical Sciences [(ICTS)](https://icts.res.in/) of the [Tata Institute of Fundamental Research](https://tifr.res.in).
-I am currently working towards my Ph.D. with Prof. Pallavi Bhat on Astrophysical Fluids and Plasmas.
+I am currently working towards my Ph.D. with Prof. Pallavi Bhat with a focus on fluid and plasma processes in astrophysical settings.

 Prior to joining ICTS, I was a Bachelor's student at the Department of Physics, Jamia Millia Islamia, Delhi.
 For my detailed CV, click here.